agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The traditional CLRS implementation of a Red Black tree will perform well in any application where there are many calls `malloc()` and `free()` and the tree remains small.
 - The extra complexity of managing duplicates speeds up the tree slightly when the tree remains small.
 - The number of free nodes in this test was small.
-There were only roughly `INSERT PEAK HERE`, so the list allocators, even `list_bestfit`, can do well here.
+There were only roughly 708, so the list allocators, even `list_bestfit`, can do well here.

 ### Utilization